Ed-Fi-Exchange-OSS/Suite-3-Performance-Testing/FINDINGS.md

     set of aliases/targets already matches.
 A lightweight probe (e.g., SELECT bool_and(...) or EXCEPT on (aliasid, referentialpartitionkey, referenceddocumentid, referenceddocumentpartitionkey)) can return quickly because the unique index on (parentdocumentpartitionkey,parentdocumentid,aliasid) is selective.
 When the set is unchanged, avoid both the INSERT … ON CONFLICT DO UPDATE and the dynamic DELETE, eliminating ≈7 KB of WAL and ~248 buffer touches per call.
-  - Rewrite the staging dedupe to avoid the window sort (dms.insertreferences:26-57):
-      - Replace the ROW_NUMBER() OVER (PARTITION BY a.id ORDER BY ids.referentialId) with DISTINCT ON (a.id) or a lateral SELECT that grabs the first alias row; that removes the window sort, reducing
-        CPU and shared buffer churn inside InsertReferences.
-      - Ensure Npgsql always binds inputs so that unnest sees deduplicated pairs (the load test currently passes duplicates, forcing the extra work).
-  - Use partition-qualified delete instead of dynamic SQL (dms.insertreferences:108-123):
-      - On PostgreSQL 15+, rewrite to DELETE FROM dms.reference PARTITION FOR (p_parentdocumentpartitionkey) r USING temp_reference_stage s … with a simple USING join.
-This eliminates EXECUTE format(...), allows the planner to reuse a cached plan, and limits the scan to the relevant partition index without building dynamic SQL strings every call.
-  - Drop the redundant temp-table cleanup deletes (dms.insertreferences:20-22 and 126-129):
-      - A temp table created with ON COMMIT DELETE ROWS can hold per-transaction state for error reporting without manual DELETEs (temp-table DML is already WAL-free).
-Switching from ON COMMIT
-        PRESERVE ROWS and using a RETURN QUERY before commit preserves usability while removing two extra scans per call.
-  - Short-circuit invalid-ID handling (dms.insertreferences:59-65):
-      - Promote the invalid_ids lookup into the staging CTE with a CASE expression so that we only scan the temp table once.
-That keeps the per-call work to a single pass and makes the early-exit
-        (first bullet) even cheaper.
-  - Optional: batch WAL writes when safe:
-      - If the application can tolerate it, wrap InsertReferences calls in a caller-level SET LOCAL synchronous_commit = 'local' or batch the operations in explicit transactions.
-Given the measured
-        ~2 s fsync time on client backends, reducing commit frequency has an outsized effect.

   Follow-up monitoring